kwisatzheadache/resume/resume.md

     *Program Evaluation Consultant*, 2010 - 2011

-    Reconstructed, tested, and validated the ARC Self-Determination Scale - a 72 item self-report metric for use in reporting self-determination among students with learning disabilities.
+    Reconstructed the ARC Self-Determination Scale - a 72 item self-report metric for use in reporting self-determination among students with learning disabilities.
 Presented findings to authors and collaborators.
 New version, with shortened length and increased validity and reliability is included in the latest iteration of the National Longitudinal Transition Study (NLTS-2), administered by the Department of Education.
-	+    SAS, LISREL, MPLus, R, Matlab, SPSS.
-	+    Structural equation modeling, power analysis, validity testing, missing data, bootstrapping.
+	+    SAS and SPSS, tested internal reliability of scale using Cronbach's alpha.
+	+    MPlus, used confirmatory factor analyses to determine construct validity of scale.
+	+    Rebuilt scale including only the most reliable and theoretically valid items, following alpha testing and CFA's.
+	+    R and MPlus, performed multiple imputation to implement planned missingness to extend usefulness of the scale.
+	+    Power anlysis and validity testing on planned missing data.
+	+    Adherance to HIPAA compliance protocols for sensitive and secure data.
+	+    Presented findings to original author and collaborators, as well as to Program Evaluation Team and research symposium.

+    Collaboration with Program Evaluation Team to assess and evaluate various inter-departmental education grants for the purpose of grant submission, evaluation, and renewal.
+	+    Translated goals and priorities of education grant to identifiable, measurable outcomes.
-    Acted as liaison between Program Evaluation Team and clientele to explain technical results and communicate project goals.
+	+    Acted as liaison between Program Evaluation Team and clientele to explain technical results and communicate project goals.

-    Developed, deployed, and administered training grant evaluation surveys for use with various inter-departmental assessments.
-Presented findings to Program Evaluation Team, stakeholders, and research symposium.
+	+    Developed, deployed, and administered training grant evaluation surveys, using REDCap.
 	+    Data entry, cleaning, and database manipulation.
+	+    Protocol revisioning, client intake assessment, and ticket-writing.
 	+    Powerpoint, version control, meeting notes, proofreading.

 *   **MH Properties**